 Thursday, January 24, 2013

-More Assessment
+Assessment Organization

-Does anyone else feel like that is all we do is assess?
+Does anyone else feel like all we do is assess?
 Don't get me wrong I LOVE data!
-I love knowing exactly where my kiddos are functioning so that I can make sure I am meeting everyone's needs and I might be a little obsessed with making charts of the data so I can see how my whole class is doing on a particular skill in just one glance.
+I love knowing exactly where my kiddos are functioning so that I can make sure I am meeting everyone's needs.
+And I might be a little obsessed with making charts of the data so I can see how my whole class is doing on a particular skill in just one glance.
 But some days and weeks I feel like I spend soooo much time assessing just for the sake of having data for meetings.
 Let me give you the list of assessments we just had to give, PALS which is mandated by our state (it is a test of early reading skills), STAR Early Literacy which is a universal screener of early literacy skills, sight word list, Concepts of Print assessment, and Fountas and Pinnell Benchmark assessment.
 That list doesn't include the assessments that we give as a grade level for report cards either!
 I am hoping for some changes for next year because is it just me or does that seem like a lot of tests to assess our students literacy skills! (and you will notice no tests for math, yup that's right NONE)

 But until it changes I had to find a way to keep all of that data, paperwork and information organized!
 Like a lot of teachers I keep my data in a binder.
 Click the picture to get your FREE copy of the cute cover.
 Having a cute cover makes me smile when I pull the binder out! (graphics by mycutegraphics.com and the3amteacher.blogspot.com)